-In the financial year of 2018-2019, this amounted to about $2.9 million in losses, $0,9 million less than in the previous financial year.
+In the financial year of 2018-2019, this amounted to about $2.9 million in losses, $1 million less than the previous financial year.

 $2.9 million is equal to 0.4% of the total revenue TfNSW derives from Opal cards.
 This amount was spread across 1.1 million cards with negative balances, with an average of $11.76 remaining on each card.

-An Opal card can have a maximum of $20 negative balance.
+An Opal card can have a maximum negative balance of $20.

 Until November 2018, the total cumulative amount lost since the Opal card was introduced summed up to about $8 million.

-But recent exclusive documents from 7News in August 2019 revealed that a staggering $80 million remained on unused Opal cards that were still loaded with credit- and probably discarded after a few uses.
+But recent documents from 7News in August 2019 revealed that $80 million remained on unused Opal cards that were still loaded with credit, and probably discarded after a few uses.

-Earlier in January 2019, TfNSW upgraded the tech at Syndey airport to prevent passengers with high negative balances to exit the station.
+Earlier in January 2019, TfNSW made changes to its ticketing system at Syndey airport to prevent passengers with high negative balances to exit the station.

 $10 for a new Opal card?